Maximal dispersion of adaptive random walks: Ideas on how to optimize the Adaptive Random Walk

 \section{Ideas on how to optimize the Adaptive Random Walk}

 Such a long warm-up time seems to be necessary for the ARW to set off optimal initial conditions (in terms of right eigenvector and driven process transition matrix) for the exploration of the entire network.
-However, it also seems that the warm-up time can be shortened at the expense of the optimal diffusivity of the process.
+However, it also seems that the warm-up time can be shortened at the expense of the optimal spreading of the process.
 Indeed, the initial condition for the right eigenvector and the entropy production rate play as two conjugated quantities: the choice of the initial right eigenvector $r^{(0)}_1$ influences both the spreading properties and the overall coverage time of the process.
-In the MT we considered $r^{(0)}_1$ to be an $L^1$-normalized random vector.
-In Fig.\ \ref{fig:nonorm} instead, we study the new $\overline{\text{ARW}}$, which is essentially equivalent to the ARW so far considered, apart from $r^{(0)}_1$ that, in this case, is a non-normalized random vector with components sampled from the uniform distribution over $[0,1]$.
+We would like to stress here that, conversely, the learning rate $\deletetext{a}\newtexttwo{\lambda}(n)$ appearing in the algorithm in Eq.~\eqref{eq:RightEigvApproxAdaptLearn} plays only a little role in determining the full coverage time of the network.
+Rather, it is pivotal in characterising the convergence of the algorithm in Eq.~\eqref{eq:RightEigvApproxAdaptLearn}, determining how high---maximal/optimal in the best case scenario---is the entropy production rate of the process obtained.
+Indeed, as we can see from Fig.\ \ref{fig:diff_a}, by setting off different processes with the most various values of $\deletetext{\alpha}\newtexttwo{\beta}$ in the learning rate in Eq.~\eqref{eq:LearningRate}, we show that all processes have, roughly, the same full coverage time of the network, although very different spreading (entropy production rate) propert\deletetext{y}\newtexttwo{ies}.
+We have run 1000 simulations for each process, with random initial node, on the giant connected component of an Erd\"{o}s--R\'{e}nyi random graph of $1000$ nodes and average degree $3$.